 “Other vaccines, such as the Tdap vaccine, have been shown to cause loss of appetite, so it is certainly a possible side effect,” she continues.
 “It may be that people feel the effects of their immune system being activated as loss of appetite, but it is not harmful and would be expected to improve in a few days.
 I would recommend getting some rest and staying hydrated if this happens.
 Try to eat also to keep your energy levels up and get some rest if you need to.”

 Paul S. Pottinger, MD, a professor at the University of Washington's Department of Medicine, Division of Allergy & Infectious Diseases, agrees, citing the other vaccine side effects as causes of a potential change in appetite, not the vaccine itself.

-“I have not heard of appetite issues related to COVID-19 immunizations, except that some people will get a generalized sense of fatigue, aches, pains, and those people tend not to be hungry,” Dr. Pottinger tells Refinery29.
-He further explains that a vaccinated person’s “lack of appetite will indeed improve once [their] generalized side effects clear up, which almost always happens within one or two days after the immunization.”
+“I have not heard of appetite issues related to COVID-19 immunisations, except that some people will get a generalized sense of fatigue, aches, pains, and those people tend not to be hungry,” Dr Pottinger tells Refinery29.
+He further explains that a vaccinated person’s “lack of appetite will indeed improve once [their] generalised side effects clear up, which almost always happens within one or two days after the immunisation.”

 "The vaccine trials included tens of thousands of people, but we may see more side effects when you give it to millions of people,” she continued.
 "This is why the CDC will continue to monitor and collect data on these, but it shouldn’t deter anyone from getting a vaccine.
 The side effects from COVID are overwhelmingly far worse."